 In Czech Republic, breweries and beer gardens are a dime a dozen.
 Understandably so, since here beer is cheaper than water.
 But Prague also happens to be one of the best places in the world for a different kind of drink.
 Coffee.
 The average Czech actually drinks 400 cups of caffeine a year and it has created a cool new coffee culture.
-From small-scale roasters to new wave cafés, it’s an exciting time for coffee lovers to be in Prague right now.
+From small-scale roasters to third wave cafés, it’s an exciting time for coffee lovers to be in Prague right now.

 Then… Coffee & Communism